flpStrri/flpStrri/README.md

 I work in a global disruptive growth group backed by one of the largest CPG companies in the world — Anheuser-Busch InBev — creating software to ease the way people enjoy their moments together. 🍻

 My current activities involve architecting, developing, and deploying Python serverless applications on AWS with:
+- Python, Python, 🐍, and a little more of Python;
-- Either *Serverless Framework* or *Terraform* or even both, mostly exposed on a GraphQL endpoint or REST endpoints on Lambda;
+- Either *Serverless Framework* or *Terraform* or even both, on AWS Lambda, exposing a GraphQL or REST endpoint;
 - Aurora PostgreSQL with *pgpool-II* middleware or DynamoDB persistence layer;
 - CloudWatch & X-Ray telemetry;
 - Automated CI/CD pipelines using TravisCI and Github Actions to deliver a "Serverless Github Flow";